A Book Review of Prohibitions of the Tongue by Shaykh Muhammad Mawlud

 Shaykhs Mawlud and Al-Hasan demonstrate that this kind of caring, upon deeper reflection, often stems from selfish desires.
 The one who praises is often seeking something from the praised one: their acceptance, a share in their status, or the continued endless toil they provide to the corporation.
 In doing so, they may exaggerate in their praise to the point of dishonesty.
 “You are the best group of employees I’ve ever had,” the manager says.
 Both he and the managed know this to be untrue, yet neither bats an eye, each one’s soul indulging in the falsehood.

 What Islamic ethics advocates is, as always, balance.
-While well-timed praise can help a person realize their talents and nurture them further whereas non-stop and endless praise can kill their drive to grow and their dedication to God in using it.
+While well-timed praise can help a person realize their talents and nurture them further, non-stop and endless praise can kill their drive to grow and their dedication to God in using it.
 The Prophet (ﷺ) said, “Be wary of praise, for it is like slaughter.”

 Deep Care in Religion

 Though more than a century old, Prohibitions of the Tongue also brings a refreshing perspective to a current, controversial discussion.
-The ban on the niqab in several countries, violence against identifiably Muslim women across the world, and the general rise in Islamaphobia has some Muslims questioning the validitiy of niqab in the sharia.
+The ban on the niqab in several countries, violence against identifiably Muslim women across the world, and the general rise in Islamophobia has some Muslims questioning the validity of niqab in the sharia.
 Others go further, harboring resentment towards their fellow Muslim women who choose to wear niqab, believing it to be extreme.
 “Why should we support Muslim women who choose to wear it?” they ask.
 “They are bringing that situation upon themselves,” they say.
 The question of validity is clearly answered: Shaykh Hamza Yusuf points out that the obligation of the niqab is a strong position in all the mainstream Sunni schools of thought.
 Rulings aside, a more interesting point to note is the legal reason to wear niqab according to Shaykh Mawlud and the Maliki school of law:

 And is covering her face obligatory, when she fears her beauty will cause his tribulation or he will look at her unashamedly?